 In Part 1 of this series the idea of “Great Replacement” is described and defined, relying on formulations by Renaud Camus (Camus, 2016) and others.

-In this Part we start listing up the criticisms against the “Great Replacement” idea, and we face these criticisms with empirical evidence.
+In this Part we start listing up the criticisms and counter-arguments against the “Great Replacement” concept, and we face these with empirical evidence.

-The first of these criticisms denies that a demographic change is taking place in Europe which could amount to native Europeans becoming a minority in their own countries.
-This kind of criticism attempts to minimize or to relativize these demographic changes.
+The first kind of these criticisms attempts to downplay, minimize or relativize the demographic changes taking place in Europe which could amount to native Europeans becoming a minority in their own countries.

 A recent article by Melissa Rossi is a good example of this approach.
 The article has a special focus on Martin Sellner, an Austrian Identitarian activist who states that a “Great Replacement” is indeed taking place.